Arka102202/zero-css/README.md

 Don’t settle for “close enough”—*express your site’s personality in full*.
 With `ZERO CSS`, the perfect font is always just a class away.
 It’s time to make your website’s vibe truly one of a kind!

+## ZERO CSS: Revolutionize Your Styling Experience – Pure Creativity, No Limits!

+ SO, with `ZERO CSS`, we are rewriting the rules.
+Step into the new era of styling where classes are generated dynamically as you write HTML—no predefined classes, no CSS file, no limits.<br>
+ It’s pure, client-side magic, redefining **“dynamic”** to mean absolute creative freedom. **Flexibility?** Check. **Full control over every property, unit, and even pseudo-elements?** Done.
+Custom media queries, stacked backgrounds, instant font imports, and an intuitive utility-first design put power back in your hands.<br>
+ `ZERO CSS` isn’t just efficient; it’s transformative—creating a shift in CSS as groundbreaking as React’s impact on JavaScript.
+Dive in and style without limits!

 ## Some rules before use start using this awesome Library